 Visiting Siem Reap is incomplete without trying a food tour.
 Even though Cambodian dishes are not as famous as Thai dishes but there are still a lot of local food options to try.

 If you are more adventurous you can try more unusual food, such as a deep-fried tarantula.
 Yes, you read it right.

 Tarantula is like a normal food Cambodian people eat across the country.

-But if eating tarantula is not your thing, you can try tasting exotic fruits such as mango, dragon fruits, mangosteens, jackfruit, tamarind, star-fruits, and more.
+But if eating tarantula is not your thing, you can try tasting fruits such as mango, dragon fruits, mangosteens, jackfruit, tamarind, star fruits, and more.

 Try to visit the Old Market Psas Char in the town for a food tour.

 Explore The Old Market

 The old market is also known as Psar Chaa by the locals.
 The market is great if you are looking for authentic local food at a very good price.

 Outside the market, there are a lot of stalls with clothes, souvenirs, and more.
 In the middle is a food market with all kinds of fruit, noodles, vegetables, fish, and poultry.